Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample2_parking_sensors_infrastructure/README.md

 After a successful deployment, you should have the following resources:

-- In Azure, **three (3) Resource Groups** (one per environment) each with the following Azure resources.
+- In Azure, **one Resource Group** with the following Azure resources.
   - **Azure Synapse Workspace** including:
-    - **Data Pipelines** - with pipelines, datasets, linked services, triggers deployed and configured correctly per environment.
+    - **Data Pipelines** - with pipelines, datasets, linked services, triggers deployed and configured correctly.
     - **Notebooks** - Spark, SQL Serverless
     - **Workspace package** (ei.
 Python Wheel package)
     - **Spark Pool**